It is the presence of lipids in the blood.

 People with untreated hyperlipidemia are more likely to develop coronary artery disease than the general population.
 Heart disease is a condition in which plaque builds up within the coronary (heart) arteries.

-Hardening of the arteries, called atherosclerosis, occurs when plaque builds up on the walls of the arteries.
+Hardening of the arteries, called atherosclerosis, occurs when plaque builds upon the walls of the streets.
 Over time, plaque buildup shrinks your arteries and can completely block them, preventing normal blood flow.
 This can lead to a heart attack, stroke, or other problems.

 How to prevent high cholesterol